On the Fukaya category of a Fano hypersurface in projective space: Weak bounding cochains: algebra

 The following is an analogue of Cho's result \cite[Theorem 5.6]{Cho2005} (see also \cite{Hori2001,Kapustin2004}).

-\begin{proposition} In the setting of Proposition \ref{proposition:critpd}, suppose that $v \in V$ is a critical point of $\mathfrak{P}'$, and $\alpha = \iota(v)$ is the corresponding Maurer-Cartan element, so that $(L,\alpha)$ is a non-zero object of $\mathcal{A}^{wbc}$.
+\begin{proposition} In the setting of Proposition \ref{proposition:critpd}, suppose that $v \in V$ is a critical point of $\mathfrak{P}'$, and $\alpha = \iota(v)$ is the corresponding Maurer--Cartan element, so that $(L,\alpha)$ is a non-zero object of $\cA^{wbc}$.
 Then there is a surjective map of $R$-algebras

 sending $V$ to $V$.
 Here, the left-hand side denotes the Clifford algebra on the free $R$-module $V$, with the quadratic form $-Hess_v(\mathfrak{P}')$, which has matrix